aexoden/rosa/README.md

 #### `-l,--cache-location`

-If using a persistent cache, controls the location where the cache is located.
+If using a persistent cache, controls the directory where the cache is located.
-The default is `cache/%ROUTE%` where `%ROUTE%` is the name of the route.
+The default is `cache/`.
+Each route/seed combination will automatically use its own individual cache.
+There is not expected to be significant overlap between seeds.
+If you wish to start with a fresh cache, you should delete the relevant directory manually.

+#### `-f,--cache-filename`

+If using a persistent cache, directly specify the name of the directory where the cache will be located.
+The directory will be created if it already exists.
+As with the previous option, this location will be created it if it doesn't exist, and will never be deleted automatically.
+If specified, this option overrides the previous option.

 ## File Formats